Welcome to today's edition of the Rush 24-7 podcast.

 And the otters are swimming out and doing what they do.

-In one bite, the orchid just out of nowhere, bam, a killer whale.
+In one bite, the orca just out of nowhere, bam, a killer whale.

-And the band stopped playing, and the kids looked, what happened, mommy?
+And the kids looked at, what happened, mommy?

 Mommy, what happened?